-- 6. Where information other than that supplied by or on behalf of the producer is used for the purposes of determining a computed value, the authorities of the importing country shall inform the importer, if the latter so requests, of the source of such information, the data used and the calculations based upon such data, subject to the provisions of Article 10. - 7.
-The "general expenses" referred to in paragraph 1(b) of Article 6 covers the direct and indirect costs of producing and selling the goods for export which are not included under paragraph 1(a) of Article 6. - 8.
-Whether certain goods are "of the same class or kind" as other goods must be determined on a case-by-case basis with reference to the circumstances involved.
+6. Where information other than that supplied by or on behalf of the producer is used for the purposes of determining a computed value, the authorities of the importing country shall inform the importer, if the latter so requests, of the source of such information, the data used and the calculations based upon such data, subject to the provisions of Article 10.

+7. The "general expenses" referred to in Article 6.1 (b) covers the direct and indirect costs of producing and selling the goods for export which are not included under Article 6.1 (a).

+8. Whether certain goods are "of the same class or kind" as other goods must be determined on a case-by-case basis with reference to the circumstances involved.
 In determining the usual profits and general expenses under the provisions of Article 6, sales for export to the country of importation of the narrowest group or range of goods, which includes the goods being valued, for which the necessary information can be provided, should be examined.
 For the purposes of Article 6, "goods of the same class or kind" must be from the same country as the goods being valued.

-- 1. Customs values determined under the provisions of Article 7 should, to the greatest extent possible, be based on previously determined customs values. - 2.
-The methods of valuation to be employed under Article 7 should be those laid down in Articles 1 through 6 but a reasonable flexibility in the application of such methods would be in conformity with the aims and provisions of Article 7. - 3.
-Some examples of reasonable flexibility are as follows: - (a) Identical goods the requirement that the identical goods should be exported at or about the same time as the goods being valued could be flexibly interpreted; identical imported goods produced in a country other than the country of exportation of the goods being valued could be the basis for customs valuation; customs values of identical imported goods already determined under the provisions of Articles 5 and 6 could be used. - (b) Similar goods the requirement that the similar goods should be exported at or about the same time as the goods being valued could be flexibly interpreted; similar imported goods produced in a country other than the country of exportation of the goods being valued could be the basis for customs valuation; customs values of similar imported goods already determined under the provisions of Articles 5 and 6 could be used.

-(c) Deductive method - the requirement that the goods shall have been sold in the "condition as imported" in paragraph 1(a) of Article 5 could be flexibly interpreted; the "90 days" requirement could be administered flexibly.
+1. Customs values determined under the provisions of Article 7 should, to the greatest extent possible, be based on previously determined customs values.

+2. The methods of valuation to be employed under Article 7 should be those laid down in Articles 1 to 6 inclusive, but a reasonable flexibility in the application of such methods would be in conformity with the aims and provisions of Article 7.

+- 3. Some examples of reasonable flexibility are as follows: - (a) Identical goods the requirement that the identical goods should be exported at or about the same time as the goods being valued could be flexibly interpreted; identical imported goods produced in a country other than the country of exportation of the goods being valued could be the basis for customs valuation; customs values of identical imported goods already determined under the provisions of Articles 5 and 6 could be used. - (b) Similar goods- the requirement that the similar goods should be exported at or about the same time as the goods being valued could be flexibly interpreted; similar imported goods produced in a country other than the country of exportation of the goods being valued could be the basis for customs valuation; customs values of similar imported goods already determined under the provisions of Articles 5 and 6 could be used. - (c) Deductive method the requirement that the goods shall have been sold in the "condition as imported" in Article 5.1 (a) could be flexibly interpreted; the "ninety days" requirement could be administered flexibly.

-$Paragraph\ 1(a)(i)$
+Paragraph 1 (a)(i)

-The term "buying commissions" means fees paid by an importer to the importer's agent for the service of representing the importer abroad in the purchase of the goods being valued.
+The term "buying commissions" means fees paid by an importer to his agent for the service of representing him abroad in the purchase of the goods being valued.

-Paragraph 1(b)(ii)
+Paragraph 1 (b)(ii)